matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 The Crooked Man
 ```

 I actually mean smoke a lot.
-So when you have a problem you need to
+So when you have a problem, you need to
 smoke several pipes.
 Cigarettes are OK, too.
 But pipes are good.

-[Time 0:10:48]
+[Time 0:10:47]

 ```
     For a whole day my